Getting Started with E2P Simulator

 Base Rates

-The base rate primarily affects the tradeoff between precision and recall, which is reflected in PR-AUC, MCC, and F-1 score (see Understanding Predictive Metrics).
+The base rate directly affects PPV and NVP, and indirectly the metrics that depend on it: PR-AUC, MCC, and F-1 score (see Understanding Predictive Metrics).

 Multivariate Effects Calculators